Easy DIY Wire Brush Bleached Trees

 And then I sprinkled on some silver glitter.
 I used German Glass Glitter because it looks more authentic, but you can use what you like.

 Next I applied more glue to the base and then sprinkled on some white glitter from Martha Stewart.
 (I found out that you can unscrew the bases and then screw them back onto the trees again).
-I like this glitter because it looks like Mica!
+I like this glitter because it looks like Mica which gives them an authentic vintage look!
 After the bases dried I reattached them to the trees.

 Then I repurposed the beads from an old Pearl necklace, they made the perfect ornaments for my little trees!
 I used pliers and hot glue to attach the pearls in a random pattern to the trees.
 And then I added some small pearly Seashells to the tops of the trees!

 Cute and sparkly!
 They look so nice in a grouping, I placed mine on top of an antique plateau mirror.
 I hope you enjoyed this project!